-In our opinion, the financial statements referred to above present fairly, in all material respects, the assets and fund balances arising from cash transactions of the Board of Trustees, Cincinnati Southern Railway as of December 31, 2007 and 2006, and its receipts, expenses, and changes in fund balances for the years then ended, in conformity with the basis of accounting described in Note 1.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the assets and fund balances arising from cash transactions of the Board of Trustees, Cincinnati Southern Railway as of December 31, 2009 and 2008, and its receipts, expenses, and changes in fund balances for the years then ended, in conformity with the basis of accounting described in Note 1.

-In accordance with Government Auditing Standards, we have issued our report dated May 1, 2008 on our consideration of the Board of Trustees, Cincinnati Southern Railway's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have issued our report dated April 14, 2010 on our consideration of the Board of Trustees, Cincinnati Southern Railway's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.

-Our audit was conducted for the purpose of forming an opinion on the financial statements taken as a whole.
-The summary schedule of cash receipts and disbursements, detailed schedule of cash receipts, detailed schedule of cash disbursements, and detailed schedule of interest received on pages 13 through 16 are presented for purposes of additional analysis and are not a required part of the financial statements.
+105 east fourth street, ste.
+1500 cincinnati, oh 45202 Our audit was conducted for the purpose of forming an opinion on the financial statements taken as a whole.
+The summary schedule of cash receipts and disbursements, detailed schedule of cash receipts, detailed schedule of cash disbursements, and detailed schedule of interest received on pages 12 through 15 are presented for purposes of additional analysis and are not a required part of the financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the financial statements and, in our opinion, is fairly stated in all material respects in relation to the financial statements taken as a whole.